-And while it’s essential to craft a rigorous description, you don’t want to go into excessive detail.
-Your company description functions as an introduction to your business plan, so you want to leave the more in-depth discussions for later in the document.
+Your company’s history, competition, target audience, and preferences are some factors you need to consider when writing the overview.
+While it is essential to be thorough, you don’t want to go into too much detail.
+Your company description is just the introduction to your business plan, and you should save the more in-depth discussions for later in the document.

-Here you want to give your readers a sample of what your company is all about and what they can expect to find in your plan.
+The company overview section aims to give your readers a glimpse of what your business is about and what they can expect from your plan.

 The critical, top-level questions that you need to address in your company description are:

-To break these down further, when answering who you are, you should provide a brief history of your company and talk about why you’re in business.
-Focus on what you value as an organisation, and what you’re currently doing to realise your vision for the company.
+To break these down further, when answering who you are, you should briefly describe your company and explain why you’re in business.
+Focus on what you value as an organization and what you’re currently doing to realize your vision for the company.

-What you do should include information about the range of products and services you provide, who your current customers are and how you reach them, and a description of any processes that are critical to your business success.
+What you do should include information about your range of products and services, your current customers and how you reach them, and a description of any processes critical to your business success.

-For the last question, you’re attempting to place your company in the contexts of where it is in the marketplace and its evolution.
+For the last question, you’re attempting to place your company in the context of where it is in the marketplace and its evolution.
 It will help if you discuss your industry, your place in it, and how you differentiate yourself from your competitors.
-It would help if you also looked at where you are currently in the broader narrative of what you want to be in the future.
+It would help to look at where you are currently in the broader narrative of what you want to be.

 3. Review, Focus, and Make Sure It’s Catchy